DavideCosta95/ChartGram/assets/docs/user_guide.md

     - language used for template messages (must be present an entry key with the same name in `localization.json`)
     - preferred timezone in a compatible format ( see [documentation](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/TimeZone.html#getTimeZone(java.lang.String)))
-    - bot enabled flag to disable bot functionalities (i.e. if you have not a bot API token)
+    - bot enabled flag to disable bot functionalities (i.e. if one has not a bot API token)
     - bot's name, username and token from [Telegram bot setup process](/assets/docs/advanced_setup.md#telegram-bot-setup-telegram-account-needed) ( ignored if `bot.enabled` is `false`)